decentralized-identity/interoperability/agenda.md

 * Kaliya - Authentic Data & KERI and Certificate Transparency - Dave Huseby
 * Kaliya - WACI what WACI how?

-### Anything above here is new, or moved above to focus on
+### Anything above here is new, or moved above to focus on.

 Meta-topics and Potential quarter-wide or year-long goals: